Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Introduction

-\subsection{Article outline}
+\subsection{Article Outline}

-The remainder of the article proceeds as follows.
-Section~\ref{EDPMqrl.causal} defines the causal estimands for QRL and states the identifying assumptions.
-Section~\ref{EDPMqrl.edpm} presents the EDPMM joint data model, and Section~\ref{EDPMqrl.posterior} describes posterior computation and Bayesian g-computation for inference.
-Section~\ref{EDPMqrl.simulation} reports the simulation study.
-Section~\ref{EDPMqrl.application} presents the main ADNI analysis results, and Section~\ref{EDPMqrl.discussion} concludes with methodological implications and future extensions.
+The remainder of the article is organized as follows.
+Section~\ref{EDPMqrl.causal} introduces the causal estimands and identification assumptions.
+Sections~\ref{EDPMqrl.edpm} and~\ref{EDPMqrl.posterior} present the EDPMM and posterior inference via Bayesian g-computation.
+Section~\ref{EDPMqrl.simulation} evaluates the finite-sample performance of the proposed approach.
+Section~\ref{EDPMqrl.sensitivity} develops sensitivity analyses for departures from the identifying assumptions.
+Section~\ref{EDPMqrl.application} presents the ADNI application, and Section~\ref{EDPMqrl.discussion} concludes with limitations and directions for future research.

-\section{Causal estimand and identification assumptions}
+\section{Causal Estimand and Identification Assumptions}